Adil-Pickle/tpot-azure-siem-project/README.md

 ## Attack Traffic Collection

 ### Accessing TPOT Dashboard
-The TPOT web interface was accessible via **HTTP** instead of HTTPS, as the self-signed certificate was being blocked by the browser.
-This allowed real-time monitoring of attack data through the built-in tools.
+The TPOT web interface was accessible via **HTTP** rather than HTTPS because the self-signed certificate was blocked by the browser.
+Once inside, I analyzed real-time attack data using the built-in tools.

 ![TPOT Dashboard Access](screenshots/Screenshot%20(68).png)

 ---

 ### Elastic Kibana Dashboard
-The **Kibana dashboard** provided a detailed breakdown of attacks across all honeypot services. **Cowrie** (SSH) saw the most activity with **99k attacks**, followed by **Honeytrap** with **21k**.
+The **Kibana dashboard** provided a detailed breakdown of attacks across all honeypot services.
+At this point, I was at 126k total attacks, and it had only been a few days. **Cowrie** (SSH) saw the most activity with **99k attacks**, followed by **Honeytrap** with **21k**.
 The dashboard also visualizes attack rates, destination ports, and geographic distribution.

 ![Kibana Dashboard](screenshots/Screenshot%20(70).png)

 ---

 ### Attack Map & Live Feed
-The **TPOT attack map** displayed real-time attacker locations and service targeting.
+The **TPOT attack map** displayed real-time locations of attackers and the services they targeted.
 The live feed breaks down **top attacking IPs** and **top countries** — the United States, Germany, and the UK were among the most frequent sources.
 Many IPs in the top 10 were flagged as known attackers, with details on total hits, country of origin, and last seen protocol.
 The **24-hour attack count** reached **21,479** at the time of these screenshots.

 ![Attack Map](screenshots/Screenshot%20(72).png)